cjeholm/telldus_price_control/README.md

 ##### Telldus API token
 To connect to the TellStick you will need an access token.
 Instructions to create one can be found here: https://tellstick-server.readthedocs.io/en/latest/api/authentication.html

+If you experience problems with the authentication, like getting a 404 error from the TellStick, try using another browser.
+I had success with the Pale Moon browser on Linux, where Firefox, Zen and Opera did not work.
+If you know why this is, please let me know, we might find a solution that works in all browsers.

 Place the token in setting.ini under AUTH in the format "Bearer tokenxxx..."

 ##### setting.ini